Looking For Your Free Credit Score?

 You Know Your Score, So What Now?

 Once you’ve obtained a credit score from a reputable source, match your score up with the credit score scale you fall into.

 Now, that you know exactly where you stand you can begin to take action to improve your score if it needs it.
 Or you may find out that you have a wealth of opportunity available to you that you did not know you had before!

-Keep track of your score.
-But don’t forget to get your free yearly credit report as well.
-Here’s my step-by-step tutorial for this:
+Remember: keep track of your score (after all it’s completely free) but don’t forget to get your free annual credit report as well.